3 years full-time (plus optional placement year)

 You'll take 120 credits each year - usually two to three modules each term.

-During the Summer Term of your first year, you will take part in a heritage project (20 credits).
+During the Summer Term, you'll take part in an excavation (20 credits).

 In addition to the above you will also need to complete our online Academic Integrity module.